 Always remember that there are exceptions to every rule, and medical language is no exception.
 Wherever possible, we try to call attention to these exceptions.

 On the other hand, most medical terms follow the general rule of having a word root (indicated by red color) or fundamental meaning.
-A prefix (indicated by a gold color) and a suffix (indicated by a blue color) modify the meaning of the word root, and occasionally a combining vowel to connect other word parts.
+A prefix (indicated by a gold color) and a suffix (indicated by a blue color) modify the meaning of the word root, and occasionally a combining vowel connects other word parts.

 When you follow the simple stages in word building, you will be amazed at the seemingly tricky words you will be able to build and understand.